Rufus For Real

 Storage & Reheating

-• Freeze beautifully: Stack the cooled tortillas with parchment between each one, place in a freezer-safe bag, and freeze for up to 3 months.
+• Freeze: Stack cooled tortillas with parchment paper between each one and freeze for up to 3 months.

 You Asked, I Answered